Level/levelup/UPGRADING.md

 ## v3

-* Dropped support for node 4
+1. Dropped support for node 4.
-* Batch operations no longer default to `.put`
+1. Batch operations no longer default to `'put'`.
+If `type` isn't specified, an error will be thrown, courtesy of `abstract-leveldown`.

 ## v2